Narcisa Mashienta presenting at Pachamama Alliance's 2015 Luncheon Fundraiser in San Francisco, California.

 5. Malala Yousafzai

-Malala is only 18 years old (born in 1997 in Pakistan) and already she has gained global recognition for her activism for women’s rights and education.
+Despite her relatively young age, Malala Yousafza (born in 1997 in Pakistan) has already gained global recognition for her activism for women’s rights and education.

 Because Malala advocated for women’s education from an early age, the Taliban issued a death threat against her when she was still a young child.
 In 2012, when she was traveling home on a school bus, a gunman boarded the bus and shot her in the head and neck, leaving her in critical condition.
 She overcame the injury after multiple surgeries and a long healing process.
 After her recovery, she has continued promoting women’s rights and education, despite the fact that the Taliban still considers her a target.